 Mets acquire OF Broxton from Brewers for Wahl, 2 prospects

-NEW YORK (AP) — The New York Mets have acquired outfielder Keon Broxton from the Milwaukee Brewers for reliever Bobby Wahl and minor leaguers Adam Hill and Felix Valerio.
+NEW YORK (AP) — The New York Mets acquired outfielder Keon Broxton from the Milwaukee Brewers on Saturday, giving them a center field option in addition to Juan Lagares.

-The teams announced the trade Saturday.
+The Mets sent reliever Bobby Wahl to the Brewers along with a pair of minor leaguers, right-handed reliever Adam Hill and infielder Felix Valerio.

 Broxton had four home runs, 11 RBIs and a .179 batting average in 51 games for Milwaukee last season.
+While he stole 23 bases in 2016 and 21 the following year, he swiped just five last season.
+A right-handed batter, he hit 20 homers in 2017 but struck out 175 times.

 Mets general manager Brodie Van Wagenen called the 28-year-old Broxton a “dynamic athlete with the ability to impact the game in the outfield, on the bases and with his bat.”

+Lagares had little depth behind him on the roster, with corner outfielders Michael Conforto and Brandon Nimmo his likely backups in center before the trade.
+Yoenis Cespedes is recovering from surgery on both heels and New York is not certain when he will return.

 Wahl, a 26-year-old righty, was acquired by the Mets from Oakland in July as part of the deal that sent closer Jeurys Familia to the Athletics.
-He went 0-1 with a 10.13 ERA in seven games with the Mets and a combined 4-2 with a 2.20 ERA for New York’s and Oakland’s Triple-A teams last season.
+Wahl went 0-1 with a 10.13 ERA in seven games with the Mets and was 4-2 with a 2.20 ERA for New York’s and Oakland’s Triple-A teams last season.

 Brewers general manager David Stearns says Wahl “has the arsenal to be a very quality major league reliever and has dominated the upper levels of the minor leagues.”

-Hill, a right-handed reliever and fourth-round draft pick out of South Carolina, went 1-1 with a 2.35 ERA in nine games for the Brooklyn Cyclones last season.
+Hill, a right-handed reliever, was selected out of South Carolina in the fourth round of last year’s amateur draft.
+He went 1-1 with a 2.35 ERA in nine games for the Class A Brooklyn Cyclones.

 Valerio batted .319 with three homers and 22 RBIs in 67 games in the Dominican Summer League.